A Lamperti-type representation of continuous-state branching processes with immigration: Introduction

-As a consequence of the analytic Theorem \ref{ExistenceTheorem}, we solve a probabilistic question raised by \cite{LambertQProcess,MR2299923}. \begin{corollary} Let $X$ be a spectrally positive $\alpha$-stable L\'evy process.
-For any \cadlag\ and strictly increasing process $Y$ independent of $X$, there is weak existence and uniqueness for the stochastic differential equation \end{corollary} When $X$ is twice a Brownian motion and $Y_t=\delta t$ for some $\delta>0$, this might be one of the simplest proofs available of weak existence and uniqueness of the SDE defining squared Bessel processes, since it makes no mention of the Tanaka formula or local times; it is based on Knight's theorem and Theorem \ref{ExistenceTheorem}.
-When $X$ is a Brownian motion and $dY_t=\imf{b}{t}\, dt$ for some Lipschitz and deterministic $\fun{b}{[0,\infty)}{[0,\infty)}$, \cite{MR770393} actually proves pathwise uniqueness through a local time argument.
-Our result further shows that if $b$ is measurable and strictly positive then there is weak uniqueness.
-In the case $Y$ is an $\paren{\alpha-1}$-stable subordinator independent of $X$, we quote \cite{LambertQProcess,MR2299923}\begin{quote} ..whether or not uniqueness holds for \eqref{SDEStablespLp} remains an open question. \end{quote}Corollary \ref{LambertProblemCorollary} answers affirmatively.
-Note that when $Y=0$ the stated result follows from \cite{MR1905857}, and is handled by a time-change akin to the Lamperti transformation. \cite{MR2584896} obtain strong existence and pathwise uniqueness for a different kind of SDE related to $\cbi$ processes with stable reproduction and immigration.
+\end{corollary} When $X$ is twice a Brownian motion and $Y_t=\delta t$ for some $\delta >0$, this might be one of the simplest proofs available of weak existence and uniqueness of the SDE defining squared Bessel processes, since it makes no mention of the Tanaka formula or local times; it is based on Knight's theorem and Theorem~\ref{ExistenceTheorem}.
+When $X$ is a Brownian motion and $dY_t={b ( t )} \,dt$ for some Lipschitz and deterministic ${b\dvtx[0,\infty)\to[0,\infty)}$, \citet{MR770393} actually proves pathwise uniqueness through a local time argument.
+Our result further shows that if $b$ is measurable and strictly positive, then there is weak uniqueness.
+In the case $Y$ is an $ ( \alpha-1 )$-stable subordinator independent of $X$, we quote Lambert (\citeyear{LambertQProcess,MR2299923}):